Aaron Hernandez Had ‘Little Money Left’ Says Attorney, Twitter Reacts To Ex-Patriots Star’s Death

 Twitter reacts to Aaron Hernandez’ death

-At this time, there are no reports that a suicide note was left in Aaron Hernandez’ jail cell, so there is no clear information as to why he took his life just days after jurors found him not guilty in the Boston double murder case.
+At this time, there are no reports that a suicide note was left in Aaron Hernandez’ jail cell so there is no clear information as to why he took his life just days after jurors found him not guilty in the Boston double murder case.
 Rest assured there will be plenty of speculation in the days ahead and the buzz on Twitter is playing out as expected.

 Aaron Hernandez is a coward, he left behind his 4 year daughter